mdapena/pyventus/docs/index.md

 </ol>

 <p style="text-align: justify;">
     &emsp;&emsp;With a clear understanding of the workflow showcased in the <code>Simple Counter</code> example, you are now well-equipped to explore more intricate reactive scenarios and fully harness the capabilities of Pyventus in your own projects.
-For a deep dive into the package's functionalities, you can refer to the tutorials and API sections.
+For a deep dive into the package's functionalities, you can refer to the API and Learn sections.
 </p>

 [//]: # "--------------------------------------------------------------------------------------------------------------"